ahmad-tanha/Sample-Codes/README.md

 LICENCE

-This code is free to use on mentioning the original author.
+All of the codes existing on this page are free to use on mentioning the original author.